 Coming ashore on Matiu/Somes Island

-- You may come ashore only at the main wharf and nearby beach on the northeast point of the Island.
+You may come ashore only at the main wharf or the adjacent beach areas directly north and south within the bay.

-- To ensure that weeds, insects and mice are not introduced to the island, all visitors must first go into the whare kiore/ visitor shelter to inspect their bags.
+All visitors must first go into the whare kiore/visitor shelter to inspect their bags.
 The shelter is located next to the main wharf and contains instructions on inspecting bags.
+This is to ensure that weeds, insects and mice are not introduced to the island.

 Recreation around Matiu/Somes Island